arduino/docs-content/content/learn/03.programming/11.bitMath/bitMath.md

     GICR = GICR & B11111110;
 ```

-which turns off the lowest bit in the GICR register, but leaves the other bits as they were.
+which turns off the lowest bit in the GICR register but leaves the other bits as they were.
 This is an example of how the Arduino environment can support a wide variety of microcontrollers with a single line of runtime library source code.

 ### Saving memory by packing multiple data items in a single byte